 Worked example: Van Leeuwen Accountants builds an AQI dashboard

-Van Leeuwen Accountants is a 14-partner firm in Utrecht with 85 audit clients (annual revenues ranging from €8M to €120M).
+Scenario: Van Leeuwen Accountants is a 14-partner firm in Utrecht with 85 audit clients (annual revenues ranging from €8M to €120M).
 The firm completed its ISQM 1 risk assessment in 2023 and identified 11 quality risks across four components.
 The quality management partner, Anneke de Groot, needs to build an AQI dashboard that connects to those risks and satisfies the AFM’s expectations for monitoring evidence.

 Anneke maps each of the 11 quality risks to at least one measurable indicator.
 For the risk “insufficient partner involvement at planning,” she selects “percentage of files with partner-signed planning memo before fieldwork start date.”

-Record the mapping in a matrix.
+Documentation note: Record the mapping in a matrix.
 Column A: quality risk ID from the risk assessment.
 Column B: AQI description.
 Column C: data source.
 Column D: measurement frequency.
 Column E: investigation trigger.
 Column F: remediation trigger.

-Step 2: Set thresholds using baseline data
+Set thresholds from historical baseline

 She sets thresholds using the firm’s 2023 internal inspection data as a baseline.
 The 2023 data shows partner sign-off before fieldwork in 88% of files.
 She sets the investigation trigger at 82% and the remediation trigger at 70%.

+Documentation note: Record the baseline data, the threshold chosen, the rationale, and the data source in the monitoring plan.
 “2023 baseline: 88%.
 Investigation trigger set at 82% to allow for normal variation while catching systematic decline.
 Remediation trigger set at 70% based on the AFM’s observed deficiency rate at Tier 2 firms.”

+She assigns data collection responsibility.
 The engagement management system already captures partner sign-off dates and fieldwork start dates.
 She asks the IT manager to create a quarterly report that calculates the percentage automatically rather than relying on manual file reviews.

 After the first quarter of 2024, the report shows 79%.
 Below the investigation trigger but above the remediation trigger.
 Anneke investigates and discovers that four files involved partner transitions mid-engagement.
 The incoming partners signed the planning memo after fieldwork had started because they were appointed late.

-She presents the Q1 results and the policy recommendation to the firm’s quality management team.
-The policy change is approved and added to the firm’s procedures manual.
+Documentation note: Record the remediation action, the approval, and the follow-up timeline.
 ISQM 1.42 requires the firm to evaluate whether remedial actions are appropriately designed and to determine that they were implemented.
 The Q2 report will measure whether the new policy resolves the decline.

 Practical checklist for your firm

-1. Pull your ISQM 1 risk assessment and list every quality risk your firm identified.
+- Pull your ISQM 1 risk assessment and list every quality risk your firm identified.
 If any risk has no measurable indicator attached to it, that’s the first gap to close.

-2. For each indicator, confirm the data source exists and can produce results at least quarterly.
+- For each indicator, confirm the data source exists and can produce results at least quarterly.
 If data collection requires more than 30 minutes per indicator per quarter, automate it or pick a simpler indicator.

-3. Set investigation and remediation triggers for every indicator, documented with rationale.
+- Set investigation and remediation triggers for every indicator, documented with rationale.
 Use your own historical data as a baseline where available.
 Where you have no baseline, state that you’re establishing one and set a provisional threshold.

-4. Assign a named person (not a committee) responsible for collecting each indicator’s data and escalating breaches to the quality management partner (ISQM 1.20(b)).
+- Assign a named person (not a committee) responsible for collecting each indicator’s data and escalating breaches to the quality management partner (ISQM 1.20(b)).

-5. Build a one-page quarterly AQI summary that the quality management partner can review in under 15 minutes.
+- Build a one-page quarterly AQI summary that the quality management partner can review in under 15 minutes.
 If the dashboard takes longer than that, you have too many indicators or too little automation.

-6. After two complete reporting cycles, review whether each indicator actually detected a problem or provided useful trend data.
+- After two complete reporting cycles, review whether each indicator actually detected a problem or provided useful trend data.
 Drop indicators that generated zero signal and replace them with indicators that address your current risk profile.

 Common mistakes

-• Firms copy Big 4 AQI lists without mapping indicators to their own quality risks.
+- Firms copy Big 4 AQI lists without mapping indicators to their own quality risks.
 The AFM’s 2023 inspection report specifically noted that monitoring programs at smaller firms often lacked a clear connection between the indicators tracked and the risks identified in the firm’s own assessment.

-• Monitoring reports conclude that “the system operated effectively” without presenting the underlying data.
+- Monitoring reports conclude that “the system operated effectively” without presenting the underlying data.
 ISQM 1.48 requires the firm to communicate monitoring results to the engagement partner and other appropriate personnel.
 A conclusion without supporting data doesn’t satisfy the communication requirement under paragraph 49.

 Related tools and reading